rajith77/mod-amqp/src/examples/request-reply/README.md

 ### How to run the examples.
 The tutorial assumes,
-+ Uou have a basic knowledge of Vertx concepts and how to run/deploy verticles.
++ You have a basic knowledge of Vertx concepts and how to run/deploy verticles.
 For more info please [click here](http://vertx.io/manual.html)

 + You have a basic understanding of [AMQP](www.amqp.org), and have downloaded the proton.jar from [here](http://qpid.apache.org/releases/qpid-proton-0.8/index.html) and have set the "PROTON_LIB" variable to point to it.